B2B SaaS marketing trends for 2026: the 14 trends you can’t afford to miss

 b2b video marketing

 Monday.com makes short, colorful videos that show how their tool fits into everyday work.
-And Ahrefs’ YouTube channel shares relevant knowledge for SEO specialists without pushy sales pitches.
+And Ahrefs’ YouTube channel shares relevant knowledge for SEO specialists without pushing a sales pitch.

 Bonus: video as a content multiplier